Click to enlargeToona Sinensis

 Pinnately compound leaves are about 2’ long and droop with a tropical flair.
 Older leaves can become a little battered by late summer.
 White flowers appear in panicles at the end of branches in summer.
 In warmer climates Toona grows into sizable clumps.
 Those clumps can spread, so you need to use a root barrier or dig up runners to keep your Toona in check.
 Young trees are hardy to about 15 degrees, but you may be able to overwinter in colder areas with protection.
 Established trees are found as far north as Rochester, NY.
 To 25’ tall or more and 10’ wide if you contain the roots.
 Deciduous.
 Full sun, well-drained location, regular water required.
 Adaptable to most soils.
 Fast growing in the ground, slower in a pot.

-Toona sinensis.
-By midsummer the older leaves of the Toona lose their neon pink coloration and turn green.
-New growth continues to appear, but it does not have the fluorescent luster of spring growth.
+Our selection of the species.
+Like its eponym, this cultivar is a memorable specimen with endearing qualities of adaptability, usefulness and exotic beauty.
+Slightly shorter than the species, with new growth an eye-popping cherry pink.
+By midsummer the older leaves lose their neon pink coloration and turn green.
+New growth continues to appear, but lacks the fluorescent luster of spring.
 Nevertheless this tree continues to provide great landscape value as autumn approaches, with its picturesque haggard appearance.
-Grown in 5 gal containers, multi-stemmed, about 2-3' tall.
+Grown in 5 gal containers, multi-stemmed, about 3' tall as of April 2016.
+Shipped in 4' x 1' x 1' braced containers.
+TEMPORARILY OUT OF STOCK.